kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 $$f(x, 3) = 1 + f(x - 1, 3) + f(x - 1, 2)$$

-We can see a pattern emerging here:
+We can see a pattern emerging here.
+The generalized equation can be written like so:

 $$f(x, n) = 1 + f(x - 1, n) + f(x - 1, n - 1)$$